-Requirements for the Bachelor of Business Administration degree with an accounting concentration.
+Requirements for the Bachelor of Business Administration Degree.

-Degree requirements were revised in Spring 2010.
-Students seeking admission to the division after Spring 2010 will follow the new degree requirements listed below.
-Those formally admitted to the division prior to Spring 2010 will follow the old requirements.
+Degree requirements were revised in Summer, 2010.
+Students seeking admission to the division after Summer 2010 will follow the new degree requirements listed below.
+Those formally admitted to the division prior to Summer 2010 will follow the old requirements.
 See the applicable catalog or consult with a divisional advisor for those requirements.

-The Business Administration degree for accounting concentrators requires 54 semester hours of Business Core courses and 21 additional semester hours from the accounting concentration area.
-Students must pass all concentration courses with a C or higher.
+The Business Administration degree requires 42 General Education core hours, 54 semester hours of Business Core courses, 21 additional semester hours from the chosen concentration area (accounting, finance or management) and 3 hours from a chosen elective.
+Students must pass all Business Administration and concentration courses with a C or higher.